AmpersandTarski/TheToolsWeUse/workflow,_branching_and_releasing_of_code.md

 Every time someone pulls a feature branch into the [development branch](https://github.com/AmpersandTarski/Ampersand/tree/development), the release notes should be updated with a small description of the change.
 If we all keep up to this habit, it will become pretty easy to do a release, including an appropriate set of [release notes](https://github.com/AmpersandTarski/Ampersand/blob/development/ReleaseNotes.md).

 ## Releasing at Github
 Recently we have decided to release regularly.
 This means, once every 4 weeks.
 Of course, we want this to be as smooth as can be.
 Ideally, we want it fully automated.
+Yet, some manual tasks are required.
+This is described in the following paragraph.